-By the 1830s the distinctive traditional Welsh costume was joined by the Welsh hat, which appeared during the 1830s (as if out of nowhere) apparently replacing the ‘man’s’ hat of felt, which rural working women in Wales wore before that date.
+By the 1830s the distinctive traditional women’s Welsh costume was joined by the Welsh hat.
+It appeared as if out of nowhere, apparently replacing the ‘man’s’ hat of felt, which rural working women in Wales wore before that date.
 The evidence suggests that by the 1840s, those who wore a gown or bedgown in Wales also wore a Welsh hat.

 The Welsh hat was expensive and fragile and its size made it awkward to wear and store.
 It couldn’t be repaired easily, nor was it made particularly distinctive by adding coloured ribbons and other decoration as other hats were (the ribbons on Welsh hats varied a little in material and size, but were almost always black).

 Unlike most fashionable clothes, it seems that Welsh hats were passed down from one generation to the next over a period of 100 years or more.
 As a result, more Welsh hats survive than any other sort of hat, despite their size and fragility.

 There is no obvious explanation as to why the Welsh hat became so quickly adopted not only as a very distinctive item of dress but as a icon of Wales.
 However, it is possible that its simple and unique shape made it easy to identify with Wales, and it was soon used in cartoons (e.g. in Punch magazine) to represent Wales.